nuls-io/devsite/source/contract/index.md

 * java.lang.String
 * java.lang.StringBuilder
 * java.math.BigInteger
+* java.math.BigDecimal
 * java.util.List
 * java.util.ArrayList
+* java.util.LinkedList
 * java.util.Map
 * java.util.HashMap
+* java.util.LinkedHashMap
+* java.util.Set
+* java.util.HashSet

 ### 3.4 Other restrictions

 * Contract class can have one construction method.
 No restriction for other classes
+* The maximum Gas consumption for a contract is 10 million, including the method call of the `@View` type, Please ensure that the contract code is optimized as much as possible.

 ## 4. Nuls smart contract example